sagemathinc/sbir2015/description.md

 dedicated compute resources we make money, since we are simply marking up their cost by a fixed amount.
-We also keep the cost down for the free resources by using Google's cheaper ``preemptible instances", which randomly get rebooted, and we restrict the memory and speed of each user's project.
+We also keep the cost down for the free resources by using Google's cheaper "preemptible instances," which randomly get rebooted, and we restrict the memory and speed of each user's project.